SAP HANA

 • Select Use Windows Authentication, if your environment supports single sign-on (SSO).

-• Or select Use a specific username and password.
-If the server is password protected and you’re not in a kerberos environment, you must enter the username and password.
+• Select Use a specific username and password if the server is password protected and you aren't in a Kerberos environment – you must enter the username and password.

-Mac: Select Kerberos or select Use a specific username and password.
+• Select Use a specific username and password.

 2. On the data source page, do the following: